How to Convert PDF to Google Docs

 Step 1.
 Import the PDF You Want to Convert

 After launching PDFelement, you can drag and drop a single PDF file into the program to open it.
-Or upload the PDF document by clicking the "Batch Process" box to convert multiple PDF files.
-In the pop up window, you can click "Add Files" to import more PDFs for conversion.
+Or upload the PDF document by clicking the "Batch PDF" box to convert multiple PDF files.
+In the pop-up window, you can click "Convert" > "Choose file" to import more PDFs for conversion.

 Step 2.
 PDF to Google Docs Compatible File Type